 “Those kinds of traditions, I find that they stick with you even more deeply than the classroom experiences,” he said.
 “Even though you’re learning great things, that’s what you will remember, that’s what you’ll want to recreate in the years to come.”

-Phoenix Night is only the first of many traditions that Williston looks forward to bringing back this year.
+Phoenix Night is only one of many traditions Williston looks forward to bringing back this year.
 They not only honor the legacy of the NSFG, but they also build stronger connections within the community.

 Heather Manley • Sep 20, 2024 at 1:27 PM